Hitomiblood/ProjectsDataScienceMaster/Proyecto_TFM/README.md

 Additionally, we are using the best trained model to generate videos where the movement trajectories of the mobile sperm are visualized using the two tracking methods provided by the YOLO library.

 ## Next Steps
-1. Obtain the regions of interest (ROI) from the first frame of each video.
+1. [x] Obtain the regions of interest (ROI) from the first frame of each video.
+You can find it [here](https://unirioja-my.sharepoint.com/:f:/g/personal/migomesu_unirioja_es/EiQ6OwZ20UNJme9Bnpp7QDMBv3sQ28NwRdytro0SRznJfQ?e=7cMSJJ).
-2. Perform image labeling.
+2. [ ] Perform image labeling.
-3. Build the dataset and YAML configuration file.
+3. [ ] Build the dataset and YAML configuration file.
-4. Perform PseudoLabeling by extracting the ROIs from all frames of the videos and training the model.
+4. [ ] Perform PseudoLabeling by extracting the ROIs from all frames of the videos and training the model.
-    * Structure sequential code for ROI extraction.
+    * [ ] Structure sequential code for ROI extraction.
-    * Create a schema for saving annotations and adding images and annotations together for the YAML file.
+    * [ ] Create a schema for saving annotations and adding images and annotations together for the YAML file.

 ## Conclusion
 This project aims to contribute to the field of bee reproductive biology by providing a reliable tool for drone sperm analysis, facilitating research in this crucial area.